acrolinx/nextgen-analyzer/README.md

 ### Features

-- **Automatic Dismissal**: Existing pending reviews are automatically dismissed before creating new ones
+- **Automatic Review Management**: Existing pending reviews are automatically submitted to make room for new ones
 - **Batch Processing**: Handles multiple suggestions efficiently
 - **Error Handling**: Graceful handling of API limits and permission issues
 - **Event-Specific**: Only creates suggestions for pull request events